You’ve conducted your balance transfer, but what now? Here are some tips on how you can manage your new credit card and consolidate your debt

 - Credit utilization rate.
-This is your debt-to-limit ratio – if you have a $1,000 limit and a balance of $800, you have a rate of 80%.
-There are no hard and fast rules for how long you should try to keep your rate, but many money experts recommend that you should shoot for under 30% as a goal.
-As you can see, if you transfer one or several balances to your new card and use most or all of your limit, your credit score may take a hit.
+This is your debt-to-limit ratio — if you have a $1,000 limit and a balance of $800 you have a rate of 80%.
+There are no hard-and-fast rules for how long you should try to keep your rate, but many money experts recommend that you should shoot for under 30% as a goal.
+Your credit score may take a hit upon transferring one or several balances to your new card when it uses most or all of your limit.

 - Age of card.
 Credit bureaus like to see that you have had a long relationship with your credit card.
 The older your card, the better.

 - Annual fee.
-On the other hand, if your old cards have an annual fee and you do not plan on using them any longer, you may want to consider closing them if you do not want to keep paying the fee every year.
+On the other hand, if your old cards have an annual fee and you don’t plan on using them any longer, you may want to consider closing them if you don’t want to keep paying the fee every year.

 Don’t use your balance transfer credit card for purchases